plancksecurity/planck-proxy/README.md

 ## Postfix configuration

-The planck Gate uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Gate:
+The planck Gate uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Proxy.
+We are also relying on the headers postfix is adding to the messages, so please *always use the flags=DRhu*.

+Delivered-To:
+Return-Path:

 ### master.cf